camptocamp/docker-qgis-server/README.md

 With the previous command, you'll get to your server with this URL: http://localhost:8380/?MAP=/etc/qgisserver/project.qgz&SERVICE=WMS&REQUEST=GetCapabilities

+Notes:

+- When we run the container as root the open port will be `80`, and it will be `8080` otherwise.
+- The non-root groups are currently not supported, so you can run the container with a non-root user like `www-data` but the group should be `0` (root).

 ## Apache Tunings

 You can use the following variables (`-e` option in `docker run`):